syncfusion-content/windowsforms-docs/WindowsForms/Menus/Appearance-Settings.md

 {% endtabs %}

-### Hide the visibility for 'customize' option
+### Hiding the customize option

-The visibility for customize option in the XPMenusBar control can be disabled by setting the [EnableCustomizing](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.XPMenus.BarManager~EnableCustomizing.html) value as false.
-By default, the customize option is enabled in the XPMenus control.
+The "customize" option in the XPMenusBar control can be hidden by setting the [EnableCustomizing](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.XPMenus.BarManager~EnableCustomizing.html) property as false.
+By default, its value is set as true.

-Please refer the below code sample.
+Refer to the below code sample to hide the customize option in the XPMenusBar control.

 {% tabs %}